-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization

-To be included in the measure cohort used in public reporting, patients must meet the following inclusion criteria:

-- 1. Principal discharge diagnosis of COPD or a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD - 2.
+Denominator Details #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization To be included in the measure cohort used in public reporting, patients must meet the following inclusion criteria: - 1.
+Principal discharge diagnosis of COPD or a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD - 2.
 Enrolled in Medicare fee-for-service (FFS) Part A and Part B for the 12 months prior to the date of the index admission and Part A during the index admission, or those who are VA beneficiaries - 3.
 Aged 65 or over - 4.
 Not transferred from another acute care facility.

 This measure can also be used for an all-payer population aged 40 years and older.
-We have explicitly tested the measure in both patients aged 40+ years and those aged 65+ years (see Testing Attachment for details).

-0468: Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following pneumonia hospitalization

-To be included in the measure cohort used in public reporting, patients must meet the following inclusion criteria:

-1. Principal discharge diagnosis of pneumonia, including aspiration pneumonia; or

-Principal discharge diagnosis of sepsis (not including severe sepsis), with a secondary discharge diagnosis of pneumonia (including aspiration pneumonia) coded as POA but no secondary discharge diagnosis of severe sepsis;

-2. Enrolled in Medicare fee-for-service (FFS);

-- 3. Aged 65 or over; - 4.
+We have explicitly tested the measure in both patients aged 40+ years and those aged 65+ years (see Testing Attachment for details). #0468 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Pneumonia Hospitalization To be included in the measure cohort used in public reporting, patients must meet the following inclusion criteria: 1.
+Principal discharge diagnosis of pneumonia, including aspiration pneumonia; or Principal discharge diagnosis of sepsis (not including severe sepsis), with a secondary discharge diagnosis of pneumonia (including aspiration pneumonia) coded as POA but no secondary discharge diagnosis of severe sepsis; - 2.
+Enrolled in Medicare fee-for-service (FFS); - 3.
+Aged 65 or over; - 4.
 Not transferred from another acute care facility; and - 5.
 Enrolled in Part A and Part B Medicare for the 12 months prior to the date of admission and enrolled in Part A during the index admission.
 We have explicitly tested the measure for those aged 65 years or over (see Testing Attachment for details).

-1893: Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization
+Exclusions #1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization The mortality measures exclude index admissions for patients: